Good to know

 More Air Max 720 colorways

 Other iterations include the Nike Air Max 720 Triple Black and Nike Air Max 720 White shoes which are minimalist and stripped back to the basics.
-Despite its almost plain look, the shoe is the favorite of those wanting an everyday sneaker without worrying too much of their sock game or their clothes as black and white tones just works with any type of outfit.
+Despite its almost plain look, the shoe is the favorite of those wanting an everyday sneaker without worrying too much about their sock game or their clothes as black and white tones just work with any type of outfit.

 Also popular among car racing fanatics is the motorway-inspired Nike Air Max 720 Saturn.
 The high-top version was initially dropped in Black/Dynamic Yellow-University Red colorway and goes higher at $200.
 Some notable details in this iteration include “Racing” branding at the heels and “AIR 7720” placed repeatedly on its racing stripe taping just above the Air Max heel unit and the printed Swoosh.
 The shoe debuted during the All-Star Weekend in Charlotte held at the city’s motor speedway.
 Other color options for the Nike Air Max 720 Saturn also came out like the White/Red and Triple Black.
 Additional anticipated releases are the Nike Air Max 720 Saturn “Pure Platinum” and Nike Air Max 720 Saturn “March Madness.”